crscillitoe/DiscordRules/Vod Review Reqs.md

 	There is too much lost value in games where you are not communicating, and this makes the coaching experience far less valuable.
 Comm’ing only with your duo in Discord does not count.

 **4. Can I submit a VOD where I Fill?
 Is Filling okay?**
 	No Fill VODs or trackers with excessive filling.
+We consider filling playing more than 1 agent per map.
+If you are immortal+ a second agent on each map is acceptable.
 This requirement is to make sure that your VOD review is not spent covering the basics of your role/agent if you are not playing them enough.

 **5. How Consistent is Consistent?**
 		In order to get effective vod review you should be playing consistently.
 We are requiring that 10 of the last 14 days show gameplay on your tracker.gg profile.
 This is to ensure that the advice you get can (1) be useful to you when you win a raffle, and (2) ensure that the vods being reviewed on stream are of the highest quality.
 If you only play once every 2 weeks you won't be able to implement the advice effectively.